The MOD Video File Format

 Display Aspect Ratio Problems in MOD Files

-Camcorders which record to MOD files can either record with a display aspect ratio of 4:3 or 16:9 (widescreen).
+Camcorders that record to MOD files can either record with a display aspect ratio of 4:3 or 16:9 (widescreen).
 A frequent complaint is that when widescreen MOD files are played on a computer, the video frames are displayed horizontally squashed with a 4:3 aspect ratio when they should really appear as 16:9 widescreen.

-The reason often given for this behaviour is that the camcorder stores the wrong aspect ratio information in the MOD file - it stores a "widescreen flag" which is set to 4:3 instead of the correct value which would mark the file as being 16:9.
-It's also believed that the correct aspect ratio is stored in a separate file which has the filename suffix ".MOI".
+The reason often given for this behaviour is that the camcorder stores the wrong aspect ratio information in the MOD file – it stores a ‘widescreen flag’ which is set to 4:3 instead of the correct value which would mark the file as being 16:9.
+It’s also believed that the correct aspect ratio is stored in a separate file which has the filename suffix ‘.MOI’.

 But this is not strictly correct.
 The MOD file does in fact contain the correct aspect ratio information, but we just have to dig a little deeper into the MPEG-2 specification.

-The video stream in an MPEG-2 file (and this includes MOD files) contains a "sequence header" that contains the horizontal and vertical size of the encoded video frames.
+The video stream in an MPEG-2 file (and this includes MOD files) contains a ‘sequence header’ that contains the horizontal and vertical size of the encoded video frames.
 For standard definition video, these values will be 720x480 or 704x480 (or in areas which use the PAL video system 720x576 or 704x576).
-The sequence header also contains an item of "aspect ratio information" which says whether the aspect ratio is 4:3 or 16:9.
+The sequence header also contains an item of ‘aspect ratio information’ which says whether the aspect ratio is 4:3 or 16:9.

-When widescreen MOD files are displayed horizontally squashed as 4:3, the assumption is that this "aspect ratio information" field has simply been created by the camcorder with the wrong value.
-But this isn't the case.
+When widescreen MOD files are displayed horizontally squashed as 4:3, the assumption is that this ‘aspect ratio information’ field has simply been created by the camcorder with the wrong value.
+But this isn’t the case.

-A closer look at the MPEG-2 specification shows that there is an optional "sequence display extension" which may also be present in the video stream.
-This contains information about how the video is to be displayed, in particular the "display horizontal size" and "display vertical size" which can be used to define a windowed area of the full encoded frame size that was stored in the sequence header.
+A closer look at the MPEG-2 specification shows that there is an optional ‘sequence display extension’ which may also be present in the video stream.
+This contains information about how the video is to be displayed, in particular the ‘display horizontal size’ and ‘display vertical size’ which can be used to define a windowed area of the full encoded frame size that was stored in the sequence header.

-Crucially, the specs also say that when the "sequence display extension" is present in the video stream, then the "aspect ratio information" refers to this display size and NOT the encoded frame size.
+Crucially, the specs also say that when the ‘sequence display extension’ is present in the video stream, then the ‘aspect ratio information’ refers to this display size and NOT the encoded frame size.

 Here are the values from a typical widescreen MOD file: